adam-crowther/microservice-starter/README.md

 Each microservice has a PostgreSQL Schema for data storage, and the 3 microservices with REST APIs use KeyCloak for authentication.

-We provide Swagger-UI interfaces for the 3 REST APIs, which run in their own containers and delegate to the REST APIs.
+Swagger-UI interfaces are provided for the 3 REST APIs.
+These run in their own containers and delegate to the REST APIs.

 ## Use Case

-It is very simple.
-5 microservices are implemented:
+Very simple, 5 microservices are implemented:

 |                          |                              |
 |--------------------------|------------------------------|